A008

 The 40.000 children used to sell flowers on the streets for cash, but digitalization and covid-19 changed this for good.
 Majblomman needed help to invent new ways to sell flowers through digital payment systems and online stores.

-We built a native app to provide pocket-size tools for the young entrepeneurs.
+We built a native app to provide pocket-size tools for the young entrepreneurs.
 They use it to register, customize, promote and follow sales on the street and online.

 Each child got their own webshop so they can sell flowers to relatives far away using a simple checkout process.